Frequently Asked Questions (FAQs)

 Yes, a standard Office of Open Records request form is available on the Office of Open Records Web site (FORMS) that you can use.
 A local government agency can use its own form, but they also must accept the Office of Open Records Request form.
 The Township Office has the form available for your use:

-No. The law prohibits a public body from requiring a person ‘to disclose the purpose or
+No. The law prohibits a public body from requiring a person to disclose the purpose or motive in requesting access to records.

 Yes; agencies must establish a fee for records duplication.
-The Township has enacted a
+The Township has enacted a Fee Schedule which includes costs for duplication of records.

 No. The law states that a state or local agency cannot limit ‘the number of records which may be requested or made available for inspection or duplication.”
 However, citizens should use good judgment in seeking records from the public body and not use this law to harass or overburden a public body from performing its job.
 Also, a public body can deny repeated requests for the same records by the same requester.
 [Section 506]